Where Screenwriters are the Stars and Where Star Screenwriters Teach!

 How Can I Become a Screenwriting Sub-Major?

-This merit-based credential is for a SAC Major who has completed both SAC 210 and SAC 310 and has been recommended by their SAC 310 instructor into SAC 410: Screenwriting II: The Rewrite.
+This merit-based credential is for a FTVM Major who has completed both FTVM 210 and FTVM 310 and has been recommended by their FTVM 310 instructor into FTVM 410: Screenwriting II: The Rewrite.

-After successful completion of SAC 410 with a B- or better, SAC majors may apply for the Screenwriting Sub-Major.
+After successful completion of FTVM 410 with a B- or better, FTVM majors may apply for the Screenwriting Sub-Major.
 The student should contact the Director of Screenwriting to state their interest in applying to the sub-major.
 Final approval for the Screenwriting sub-major is based on the student’s acceptance and successful completion of one more screenwriting course.

 What Are the Screenwriting Sub-Major Requirements?

-Where Can I Learn More About Screenwriting and SAC?
+Where Can I Learn More About Screenwriting and FTVM?

 The Donald Hall Collection -- A Treasury of Screenplays and DVDs

 The Screenwriting Program offers amazing resources to inspire, enhance, and develop a student's potential in writing for the screen.
-Screen Arts & Cultures’ Donald Hall Collection contains a vast treasure of screenplays, TV scripts, and DVDs from historic eras to present day and both domestic and international.
-These resources help make writing for film and television an area of excellence within the SAC major.
+The Department of Film, Television, and Media’ Donald Hall Collection contains a vast treasure of screenplays, TV scripts, and DVDs from historic eras to present day and both domestic and international.
+These resources help make writing for film and television an area of excellence within the FTVM major.